 The Barnstormers, located in the bucolic village of Tamworth, NH, is one of the longest-running professional summer theatres in the country.
 The company was founded in 1931 by Francis Cleveland, the youngest son of President Grover Cleveland, Francis’s wife Alice and their friend Ed Goodnow – all of whom were involved with theatre on Broadway.
 Over eighty years later, their legacy continues.
-Today, The Barnstormers is one of three Equity theatres in New Hampshire and is the only theatre in the world that maintains the summer theatre tradition of eight plays in eight weeks.
+Today, The Barnstormers is one of three Equity theatres in New Hampshire, and provides the region with brilliant summer theatre.

 Directors, designers, stage managers and theatre technicians come together for an intense season of nonstop creative action.
 Our audience is filled with year-round and summer residents along with visitors, who come to enjoy great professional theatre in a historic New Hampshire setting.